Welcome to UI/UX Fundamentals for Workflow-Based Design

 Maybe it’s time to explore something different from your “usual”, and create apps with more style and personality!

-Well, you CAN improve your design skills and start building better interfaces and user experiences!
-What you need is to start thinking like a designer—and this course shows you how.
+Well, you CAN improve your design skills and start building better interfaces and more engaging user experiences!
+What you need is to start thinking like a designer—and this course shows you how, step by step.

 Meet Your Instructor, Alexis